Corey O'Keeffe

-Corey James John O'Keeffe (born 5 June 1998) is a professional footballer who plays as a full back, wing-back or wide midfielder for Stockport County on loan from club Barnsley.
+Corey James John O'Keeffe (born 5 June 1998) is a professional footballer who plays as a full back, wing-back or wide midfielder for club Bradford City.

 O'Keeffe began his career with Birmingham City, made his senior debut in 2016, and spent time on loan at Solihull Moors of the National League in 2018 and at League Two club Macclesfield Town in 2019–20.
 He was released by Birmingham in 2020 and signed for Mansfield Town.
 After a season in which he played little, he joined another League Two club, Rochdale, initially on loan and then on a short-term contract, where he was a first-team regular.
 He signed for Forest Green Rovers, newly promoted to League One, in June 2022, but after they were relegated, returned to League One with Barnsley in July 2023.

 O'Keeffe was born in England and represented the Republic of Ireland at levels from under-16 to under-19.